EduardoFMDCosta/eduardofmdcosta.github.io/_posts/2023-08-21-sports-betting.md

 related_posts: false
 ---

 The sports betting houses have [taken over Brazilian football][clubes-aposta] in recent years.
-Their brands seem ubiquitous: advertising on TV and the internet, sponsorships on uniforms, billboards.
+Their brands seem ubiquitous: advertising on TV and the internet, sponsorships on uniforms, and billboards.
 Interestingly, until very recently, these companies benefited from regulatory and tax loopholes that provided additional incentives for the proliferation of their activity - a situation that should be (at least partially) addressed with an [executive order by Minister Haddad][mp].

 <!--more-->

-Mas o que está por trás do interesse de tantos agentes em mediar apostas esportivas?
-Quais são os fundamentos da lucratividade dessa atividade?
-Apesar de nunca ter apostado em resultados esportivos (com exceção de uma pizza que tive de pagar para meu grande amigo Artur S. após a vitória da Itália na Eurocopa de 2020), pretendo apresentar algumas reflexões sobre a matemática das apostas.

 But what is behind the interest of so many agents in mediating sports bets?
 What are the fundamentals of the profitability of this activity?
 In this article, I intend to present some reflections on the mathematics and economics of sports betting.
 Although I am using the term *sports*, I should add that I will focus on football betting.
 Additionally, I will discuss the "standard" bets (i.e. betting on who won the match) - which I assume to account for most of the money spent on those platforms.